-Meal kits can solve many of these problems.
+Meal kits can solve many of these problems when you cook for one.
 They cut down the amount of time that you need to spend in the kitchen, especially as some of them even prepare the ingredients for you

-Most of the time, meal kits aren’t targeted at cooking for one.
+Most of the time, meal kits aren’t targeted towards singles.
 The smallest sizes tend to cater for 2 people.
 That’s not as bad as it sounds.
 A recipe with 2 servings simply gives you a meal you can reheat for lunch or dinner the next day.
 This style helps to stretch out the meal kit too, making it cheaper to feed you for an entire week.

 There are many different meal kits out there and most could be used for singles, if you don’t mind eating leftovers the next day.
 In this list, we’re taking a step further and focusing on kits that are an especially good fit for singles.
 Take a look.
 You might find the perfect solution for your needs.

 If you’re wanting healthy food, Sunbasket is a good company to consider.
 They have a strong focus on clean eating, along with organic, non-GMO and sustainably sourced ingredients.

 Another great thing is the meal plans, there are plenty of options to choose from, including different diet types like paleo, vegan and diabetes.
 There is even a Quick& Easy plan, which could be perfect for singles who don’t want to spend much time cooking.

 The flexibility applies to meals too.
 Sunbasket has a weekly rotating menu for you to select from.
 For their non-family plans, this includes around 18 different recipes.
 These won’t all be suitable for every diet.
 Still, it’s more flexibility than you’ll find with most other companies.

 I was pretty impressed with Sunbasket when I tried the service.
 The recipes have a nice combination of flavors and styles, while still being easy to prepare.